ryanlhxu/ryanlhxu.github.com/about.md

 #### Modelling My Simple Life

 I'm a PhD student in economics.
-The process of my life and study would be reconded such that they could form a memorable shape.
+The process of my life and study would be recorded such that they could form a memorable shape.
 I'm really attracted by Jekyll's clear and concise.

 #### Interests